awbush/ack-task/readme.md

   search results helps.
 - works with ack, grep, Sublime Text, TextMate, and more.

+## Requirements

+- OS X

+- An editor that registers a URL handler in the form:

+		$HANDLER://open/?url=$FILE&line=$LINE

+	TextMate registers [txmt][mate].

+	Sublime Text can be made to register [subl][subl] (click the link, follow the instructions).

+	By default, no editor is assumed and links are made in `file://...` form, meaning they may open in your browser or other program.
+These links don't go to the correct line number.

 ## Installation

 Put `ackt` somewhere in your PATH, e.g. `/usr/local/bin/` or `~/bin/`.